reruo321/Java_Practice/Chapter-09/README.md

 File class defines a plenty of fields and methods to examine and edit files.

 ## RandomAccessFile
+RandomAccessFile enables to do random access in files.

 ### Random Access
 Default order of reading or writing information to the file in computer system is sequential, and it is called "sequential acceess".
 On the other hand, "random access" (direct access) allows the computer system to read or write information anywhere in the data file, using indexing.